Ethorbit/SteamDeck-SteamOS-Guides/README.md

 I will be using the Btrfs filesystem since it supports transparent compression, subvolumes, snapshotting, and more.
 The compression specifically is useful, because it will help save space with no effort.

-Note: *SteamOS by default uses the ext4 filesystem (which is stable and fast), but missing the optional features mentioned.*
+Note: *SteamOS's /home by default uses the ext4 filesystem (which is stable and fast), but missing the optional features mentioned.*

 The unencrypted home: